bkw777/NODE_DATAPAC/README.md

 ## Model compatibility
 Originally only North-American Models 100, 102, & 200 were ever supported.
-Today Kyotronic KC-85 is also supported and there is assembly source for RAMDSK so it would be possible to port to international models and Olivetti M-10
+Today Kyotronic KC-85 and Olivetti M-10 are also supported, and the assembly source means the international models could be added as well.

-### Electrical Compatibility
-The device is electrically compatible with all "Model T" variants except NEC.
+The device is not compatible with NEC PC-8201/PC-8300.

-### Physical Compatibility
-The original DATAPAC and RAMPAC are physically just designed for Model 102 & 200, but could be connected to 100 with a different cable end or adapter.
-Today there is also a special version of MiniNDP that fits entirely into the the bus socket of 100 or K85.
-M10 is technically possible to connect with a cable but it's not very practical because of the location and form of the bus connector.

-The crimp-on boxed male IDC pin header on the DATAPAC does not actually fit into a 200 without enlarging the opening around the bus connector on the 200, but the solder version of the same pin header does fit.
+Although the DATAPAC was primarily designed for Model 102 & 200, the crimp-on boxed male IDC pin header on the cable does not actually fit into a 200 without enlarging the opening around the bus connector on the 200.
 If you want to connect an original DATAPAC to a 200 without hacking up the 200's case or modifying the DATAPAC cable, you can build a small [adapter](ref/T200_adapter.jpg) by just soldering a [male](https://www.digikey.com/en/products/detail/sullins-connector-solutions/SBH11-PBPC-D20-ST-BK/1990068) & [female](https://www.digikey.com/en/products/detail/sullins-connector-solutions/SFH11-PBPC-D20-ST-BK/1990093) solder-type 2x20 boxed pin headers back to back.
+The solder box header does fit in the opening.
 ![](ref/does_not_fit_model_200.jpg)
 ![](ref/T200_adapter_installed.jpg)

 The DATAPAC case says "102/200", but it also works on Model 100, K85, and M10 with the right adapter cable.
+It's electrically compatible with everything but NEC.

-For 100 & K85 the cable is just a "wire-to-board" IDC-DIP-40 crimp-on DIP connector and a standard 2x20 female IDC connector, both crimped on to a 40-pin ribbon cable about 8 inches long.
+For 100 & K85 the cable is just an IDC-DIP-40 aka "DIP-40 wire-to-board" connector and a standard 2x20 female IDC connector, both crimped onto a 40-pin ribbon cable about 8 inches long.
-[The Model 100 adapter part](https://github.com/bkw777/TRS-80_Disk_Video_Interface_Cable/blob/main/README.md#part-3---model-100-adapter) of this [3-part Disk/Video Interface Cable](http://tandy.wiki/Disk/Video_Interface:_Cable) is exactly the thing.
+[The Model 100 adapter part](https://github.com/bkw777/TRS-80_Disk_Video_Interface_Cable/blob/main/README.md#part-3---model-100-adapter) of this [3-part Disk/Video Interface Cable](http://tandy.wiki/Disk/Video_Interface:_Cable) is the same thing.

-For Olivetti M-10 it would require an even simpler standard female to female 40-pin IDC ribbon cable.
+For Olivetti M-10 the cable is even simpler, a standard female to female IDC 40-pin ribbon cable.

-[MiniNDP](#minindp) fits directly on both 102 and 200 with no adapter or cable.
+[MiniNDP](#minindp) fits directly on both 102 and 200 with no adapter or cable, or M10 with a female-female ribbon cable at least 5 inches long.

-[MiniNDP_u1M](#minindp-u1m---for-model-100-or-kyotronic-kc-85) fits directly and entirely into the bus socket of 100 or K85 with no adapter or cable.
+[MiniNDP_u1M](#minindp-u1m---for-model-100-or-kyotronic-kc-85) fits directly in the bus socket of 100 or K85 with no adapter or cable, and the cover can even be closed over it.

-The device is not compatible with the NEC PC-8201/PC-8300 at all.

-### Software Compatibility
-The software interface is the same on any machine.
-If you write your own BASIC or assembler it works the same on any machine.

-RAMDSK was originally only provided for North American 100/102 & 200, but there are now also versions for K85 and M10, and since we now have source, the international models could be added too.

 # Software